MedDiff-FM: A Diffusion-based Foundation Model for Versatile Medical Image Applications: Experiments and Results

 The quantitative comparison results are presented in Table~\ref{tab:imagesynthesis}.
 MedDiff-FM demonstrates overall superior performance in conditional CT image synthesis with flexible sizes.
 Although MAISI occasionally underperforms DDPM in terms of MS-SSIM, it consistently outperforms DDPM on other metrics, indicating its advantage in generating images with better feature representations.
 Although MedDiff-FM shows slightly inferior performance to MAISI in terms of abdominal FID and chest MMD, it achieves superior results for multi-level flexible-size image synthesis.
 The Dice scores in the last column are more reliable, as higher values indicate better alignment between the synthetic images and both the given conditions and the distribution of real CT images.
 The qualitative results of MAISI and MedDiff-FM are shown in Fig.~\ref{fig:imagesynthesis}, including the axial, coronal, and sagittal views.
 The CT volumes generated by MedDiff-FM exhibit better continuity and finer details.
 These results demonstrate that the multi-level integration and position embedding in MedDiff-FM successfully facilitate flexible-size image synthesis and the construction of multi-level spatial relationships.

-\subsubsection{Image Denoising.}
+\subsubsection{Image Denoising}

 We evaluate the image denoising capabilities of MedDiff-FM on the Mayo 2016 dataset using the official 25\% dose CT images.
 We utilize the off-the-shelf MedDiff-FM for image denoising as introduced in Section~\ref{sec:imagedenoise}.
-The standard deviation of the additive noise $\sigma_n$ is estimated in the non-test cases and is around 0.15, while the regularization parameter $\lambda$ is set to 10.
+The standard deviation of the additive noise $\sigma_n$ is estimated from the non-test cases and is approximately 0.15.
+And the regularization parameter $\lambda$ is set to 10.
 The results of the comparison methods in Table~\ref{tab:imagedenoise} are cited from~\cite{liu2025diffusion}.
-Due to the different window width and level preferences of different methods, we report the PSNR and SSIM improvements of each method over its corresponding LDCT baseline under its respective window width and level, using the same test cases.
+Due to the different preferences for window width and level settings across methods, we report the PSNR and SSIM improvements of each method over its corresponding LDCT baseline under its respective window width and level, using the identical test cases.
 Specifically, the LDCT baseline under the window of $[-1024,3072]$ HU yields a PSNR of 40.41\,dB and an SSIM of 0.922, and the LDCT baseline under the window of $[-160,240]$ HU achieves a PSNR of 23.10\,dB and an SSIM of 0.757.
 MedDiff-FM performs image denoising under the window of $[-160,240]$ HU.
 As shown in Table~\ref{tab:imagedenoise}, MedDiff-FM even significantly outperforms supervised comparison methods in terms of SSIM, while maintaining competitive PSNR performance.
 Unlike all other comparison methods, MedDiff-FM is applied to image denoising without additional training on the Mayo 2016 dataset, thus reducing the consumption of spatio-temporal resources.
 The qualitative results in Fig.~\ref{fig:imagedenoise} intuitively demonstrate that MedDiff-FM achieves effective denoising and enhances image quality, highlighting its strong capabilities in image denoising.

-\subsubsection{Anomaly Detection.}
+\subsubsection{Anomaly Detection}